 For each good path family, label the east steps of each path by height as before.
 The labels weakly increase as we move north along each path.
-Moreover, for every j the jth east step of the path $P_i$ occurs one unit east of that of $P{i+1}$ , so it must also occur strictly north of it (otherwise, the paths would cross).
-Therefore, we can construct a column-strict tableau of shape $\lambda$ by reading off the labels of each path, and this gives a bijection between good $\lambda$ -path families and column-strict tableaux of shape $\lambda$ .
+Moreover, for every j the jth east step of the path P_i occurs one unit east of that of P{i+1} , so it must also occur strictly south of it (otherwise, the two paths would cross).
+Therefore, we can construct a column-strict tableau of shape λ by reading off the labels of each path, and this gives a bijection between good λ -path families and column-strict tableaux of shape λ .
 An example is shown in Figure 9.4.